As many as there are already, when it comes to rewards credit cards, it seems there's always room for one more.

 What Is It: The Propet Travel Walker II, a walking shoe that folds or rolls up to fit in your suitcase.

-Price and Where to Buy: $54.99 from FootSmart.
+Price and Where to Buy: Currently on sale for $14.95–$67.95 from Amazon.
 (The shoes are also available in a men's version for the same price.)

 Pros: Forget tossing a pair of flimsy foldable flats or flip flops in your bag—these miracle sneakers are built for walking, and yet fold down to take up barely any space in your suitcase.
 The comfortable shoes are designed for walking, and the Propet is so durable that it comes with a 1,000-mile/six-month guarantee.
 The shoe's stylish look is another pro—I hate walking around cities (or even rural areas) in athletic sneakers, but these are low profile enough not to be a fashion faux pas.
 Yet, they offer enough support for the hours and hours of walking that usually comes with travel.